GauravC4/hashtable/README.md

 ### Observations
 - **Set and Remove**: Custom implementation performs comparably to the inbuilt map.
 - **Get**: The custom implementation is ~5x slower than the inbuilt map, likely due to the lack of spatial locality.
 Open addressing might improve performance for this operation.

+Update: It did not, open addressing made it worse maybe due to clustering of collissions.
+I am curious about quadratic probing function.

+Check golang runtime code for map and it uses something called swiss tables which does some bit manipulation magic to check for 8 or 16 chunks at once. https://abseil.io/about/design/swisstables

 ## How to Run